 Not all clients are the same.
 Financial sectors understand this; they develop different programs and financial aids, some of which tailored to fit the exact needs of their clients.
 When applying this strategy in the healthcare industry, healthcare providers dealing with patients will acquire new skills in order to address a client’s specific needs at any given time, instead of going through a routine checkup.

 Lack of patient centricity remains a big issue in today’s world, one that’s exaggerated by enhanced patient awareness and improved access to information.
 The patient needs to be heard and to feel they’re part of the decision-making process.
 This has been achieved in the financial services that empower clients to make their own decisions, offering them guidance only whenever they need it.

 6. Providing Security Proof

-It’s true that the healthcare industry has tried to implement a number of changes, such as Electronic Health Records.
+It’s true that the healthcare industry has tried to implement a number of changes, such as Electronic Health Records for hospital finance solutions.
 However, anyone in the financial sector knows how such information is highly private and valuable; that’s how they deal with their own clients’ information.
 Without a secure system like that present in banks, patients can’t trust EHRs with their personal information.

 7. Integrating Big Data

 Solving security issues should come first for the healthcare industry, followed right away by integrating Big Data in the systems.
 Financial services have excelled in leveraging Big Data to provide their customers with tailored recommendations and guidance, and the same would prove beneficial for patients as well.